nasa/icarous/Docs/LaunchingIcarous.md

     $nohup ./run.sh RADIO > radioout.txt &

-Once the above two applications are launched, you should be able to receive data via the telemetry link connected to the ground station (e.g. mission planner/mavproxy)
+Once the above two applications are launched, you should be able to receive data via the telemetry link connected to the ground station (e.g. mission planner/mavproxy).
+When using radios with the SiK firmware, it is recommended that the firmware is configured with the following settings:

+* MAVLink - None (Raw data mode).
+* Op Resend - disabled.
+* ECC - disabled.
+The Sik radio firmware can be configured using Mission planner or APM Planner.

 We strongly recommend using MAVProxy as a ground station to communicate with ICAROUS.
 To simplify uploading geofence data to ICAROUS, additional modules are provided in `Python/CustomModules`.
 To setup these custom modules,\